-Being told that you were declined because you have diabetes, heart disease, a stroke or whatever is your specific health issue is not an adequate answer and you must get more specifics.
+Being told that you were declined because you have diabetes, heart disease, a stroke, or whatever your specific health issue happens to be is not an adequate answer and you must get more specifics.

 Make sure you also get a copy of the lab results from your free insurance exam as these results can often provide enough information to determine why you were declined.

 You Need To Know EXACT Reason for Decline